 "Unilever has decided to phase out plastic scrub beads from personal care products. (...)
 We expect to complete this phase out globally by 2015 (...)."
 (December 2012).

 Immediately after the start of the Beat the Microbead campaign, Rituals said it had been eliminating microbeads from its products for years (August 2012).
-From April 2014, the last products will be free of microbeads (September 2013).
+The last product with microbeads is adapted.
+All products are now free of microbeads (September 2014).